 Most saltwater aquarium owners are always concerned about the pH level.
 While fish-only systems may take a broad variety of pH levels for short periods of time without injury, reef tanks, which include both fish and invertebrates, need substantially on a continuous pH level in the appropriate range merely to exist, much alone thrive.
-A basic saltwater system's pH should be between 7.6 and 8.4, however reef tanks are more sensitive and should be managed at the higher end of the pH range, between 8.0 and 8.4.
+A basic saltwater system's pH should be between 7.6 and 8.4, however are more sensitive and should be managed at the higher end of the pH range, between 8.0 and 8.4.

 To control or adjust pH, one must first understand what it is.
 Although understanding the chemistry of how ions interact can be complicated, developing a layman's understanding of pH is not hard.

 The pH (potential hydrogen) of every solution is simply a measurement of its acidity or alkalinity.
 A pH of 7 is "neutral," meaning it is neither acidic nor alkaline, whereas a pH of 7 is alkaline or "base," and a pH of 7 is acidic.

 The usual tendency for water in a saltwater system is for the pH to drop, or become more acidic, when acids are added to the aquarium.
 These acids come from a variety of places, the most common of which are:

 - Excess (CO2) from respiration caused by lack of sufficient gas exchange

 - Organic acids from metabolic wastes